samelinux/rlTutorial2022/README.md

 typedef struct map_t map_t;
 ```
   This struct is the representation of a map containing its type and all its tiles.

-  Take a look at [map.c](map.c) to have a better understanding of all map related functions, they are quite commented.

 - [mapSample.c](mapSample.c)